MicrosoftDocs/azure-devops-docs/docs/work/customize/import-process/customize-process.md

 >To learn more about customization and process models, see [Customize work tracking](../customize-work.md).

 VSTS supports adding and updating processes through a web based [import process](import-process.md) administrative experience.
-Once you add a process, you can create one or more team projects from it.
+Once you add a process, you can create one or more projects from it.
 You can update the process at any time by importing the process again.
-The changes made to the process template are then applied to all team projects using that process.
+The changes made to the process template are then applied to all projects using that process.

 A process is a zip file containing a set of interdependent files used to define the building blocks of the work item tracking system as well as other sub-systems in VSTS.
-Some building blocks will update existing team projects, while others only apply to new team projects.
+Some building blocks will update existing projects, while others only apply to new projects.
 See the table below for the full list.

 <table>
 <tbody>
 <tr>
 <th>Used when importing/updating a process </th>
-<th>Used when creating a new team project</th>
+<th>Used when creating a new project</th>
 <th>Replaced by system defaults</th>
 <th>Ignored </th>
 </tr>